OT Productivity Calculator — 8-Minute Billing, PDPM, Corrected Age & Karvonen HR

 How is OT productivity calculated?

-Divide total billable minutes by total paid minutes, then multiply by 100.
-PDPM adjustment further weights concurrent at 50% and group by group size for a more accurate clinical effort measure.
+OT productivity is calculated by dividing total billable minutes by total paid minutes, then multiplying by 100.
+For SNFs under PDPM, productivity is further adjusted by weighting concurrent therapy at 50% and group therapy divided by group size to reflect actual labor intensity.

 What is the Medicare 8-minute rule for OT billing?